Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: Summary

-In the second part of the paper, we present forecasts for the FYST DSS at $z\simeq3.6$ and also make predictions for future wider and/or more sensitive surveys.
-The conclusions we draw from our Bayesian analysis are as follows. \begin{enumerate}[label=(\roman*)] \item The DSS should be able to constrain the clustering and shot-noise components of the PS with a signal-to-noise ratio of $\sim 3$ or higher, depending on the actual underlying LF (Fig.~\ref{fig:constraints_momentsLF}).
-However, the DSS cannot constrain the linear bias parameter of the LIM signal (Fig.~\ref{fig:bposterior}).
-In consequence, the first moment of the LF is poorly measured and its posterior mean is quite significantly biased (Fig.~\ref{fig:constraints_derived_momentsLF}).
-On the other hand, the second moment is precisely and accurately inferred. \item Even for more sensitive and wider surveys, the damping term due to the non-linear redshift-space distortions cannot be isolated from the global signal (Fig.~\ref{fig:fullcorneroptimistic}).
-The degeneracy is caused by the limited range of wavenumbers at which the data are dominated by the clustering component and are not contaminated by foregrounds.
-It follows that neglecting the damping in the model would lead to biased constraints on the clustering amplitude (Fig.~\ref{fig:constraints_momentsLF_sigma0_sigma5}). \item Tight and accurate constraints on the first two moments of the LF correspond to highly degenerate constraints on models of the LF that contain more than two free parameters, (e.g. the Schechter function, see Fig.~\ref{fig:degLF}). \item To overcome this limitation, we also follow an alternative approach.
-We model the LF with a Schechter function and directly constrain its free parameters by jointly fitting the PS and the LF (e.g. from the DSS and ALPINE, respectively).
-We find that the overall normalization, $\Phi_*$, and the luminosity cutoff, $L_*$, are precisely and accurately measured (Figs.~\ref{fig:constraintsLF} and \ref{fig:constraints_parametersLF_joint}) while the faint-end slope, $\alpha$, remains highly uncertain (unless its true value approaches $-2$). \item In all cases, increasing the survey sensitivity by a factor of $\sqrt{10}$ at fixed sky coverage yields substantially tighter constraints than covering a 10x larger area at fixed sensitivity (Figs.~\ref{fig:constraints_momentsLF}, \ref{fig:constraints_derived_momentsLF}, \ref{fig:constraintsLF} and \ref{fig:constraints_parametersLF_joint}). \end{enumerate}
+In the second part of the paper, we presented forecasts for the FYST DSS at $z\simeq3.6$ and extended our predictions to include prospective future surveys featuring a broader sky coverage, an enhanced sensitivity, and/or an increased spectral resolving power.
+The main conclusions from our Bayesian analysis are summarised below. \begin{enumerate}[label=(\roman*)] \item The DSS is expected to constrain both the clustering and shot-noise components of the LIM PS with a S/N of approximately 2 or higher, depending on the true underlying LF (Fig.~\ref{fig:constraints_momentsLF}).
+It does not provide sufficient information to constrain the linear bias parameter of the LIM signal, however (Fig.~\ref{fig:bposterior}).
+As a result, the first moment of the LF is noticeably biased (Fig.~\ref{fig:constraints_derived_momentsLF}).
+In contrast, the second moment is accurately recovered. \item Even for more sensitive and wider surveys, the damping effect due to the non-linear redshift-space distortions cannot be disentangled from the overall LIM signal (Fig.~\ref{fig:fullcorneroptimistic}).
+This is primarily due to the limited spectral resolving power of the instrument ($R=100$), which induces a strong suppression of the power spectrum along the line of sight that often dominates over the milder damping caused by peculiar velocities (quantified by the parameter $\sigma$).
+As a result, the imprint of redshift-space distortions is largely erased, which makes it difficult to isolate this effect from the measured signal.
+This also leads to slightly biased constraints on the clustering amplitude (Fig.~\ref{fig:constraints_momentsLF}).
+The shot-noise level, on the other hand, is determined with both high precision and accuracy (in particular for surveys C and D). \item Increasing the resolution to $R = 500$ allows the damping from redshift-space distortions to become distinguishable from instrumental effects, enabling a constraint on $\sigma$.
+However, this intensifies degeneracies with the clustering amplitude $\bar{I}_\nu^2 b^2$ and reduces precision (Fig.~\ref{fig:fullcorneroptimistic}).
+Importantly, fitting the data with a model that neglects redshift-space distortions leads to substantial biases in both the clustering and shot-noise amplitudes (Fig.~\ref{fig:RSDs}). \item Tight and accurate constraints on the first two moments of the LF translate into strong degeneracies when LF models are fitted with more than two free parameters (e.g. the Schechter function; Fig.~\ref{fig:degLF}). \item To address this limitation, we adopted an alternative approach by modelling the LF as a Schechter function and directly constraining its free parameters through a joint fit to the PS (e.g. from the DSS) and the LF measurements (e.g. from ALPINE).
+We found that the overall normalisation, $\Phi_*$, and the characteristic luminosity, $L_*$, are both precisely and accurately determined (Figs.~\ref{fig:constraintsLF} and \ref{fig:constraints_parametersLF_joint}), while the faint-end slope, $\alpha$, remains largely unconstrained unless its true value is close to $-2$. \item In all scenarios, a survey sensitivity higher by a factor of $\sqrt{10}$ at the same sky coverage yielded substantially tighter constraints than a surveyed area larger by a factor of 10 at fixed sensitivity (Figs.~\ref{fig:constraints_momentsLF}, \ref{fig:constraints_derived_momentsLF}, \ref{fig:constraintsLF} and \ref{fig:constraints_parametersLF_joint}). \end{enumerate} These results underscore important design trade-offs in LIM survey planning.
+Gains in one area, such as a higher spectral resolution, can improve the sensitivity to specific physical effects, like the damping scale from redshift-space distortions.
+However, these improvements can also amplify degeneracies between key parameters, especially when the number of independent observables is limited.
+This emphasises the need to optimise survey configurations in the light of the specific scientific objectives being pursued, whether they involve precise measurements of clustering, bias, or luminosity function moments.
+We plan to return to this issue in future work by exploring systematic strategies for designing LIM surveys tailored to distinct science goals.

 \begin{appendix}